EdgeLake/edgelake.github.io/docs/southbound/telegraf.md

 ---
 # Telegraf

-Created by InfluxDB, [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) is the open source server agent to help you collect metrics from your stacks, sensors and systems.
+Created by InfluxDB, [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) is the open source server agent to collect metrics from stacks, sensors and systems.

 ## Configuring EdgeLake

-EdgeLake / AnyLog is able to accept data from _Telegraf_ via REST POST or its message broker using a generic mapping policy.
+EdgeLake can be configured to service _Telegraf_ via REST POST or as a message broker.
+On _Telegraf_, the output is configured to be in JSON, and when data is streamed to an EdgeLake node, a mapping policy (like the example policy in this document) transforms the JSON readings to the EdgeLake target structure.

 <ol start="1">
-<li>Create a mapping policy to accept data  - notice that except for <code class="language-anylog">timestamp</code>,  all other columns will
+<li>Create a mapping policy to accept data  - notice that except for <code class="language-anylog">timestamp</code>,  all other source attributes remain unchanged.
 <pre class="code-frame"><code class="language-anylog"># create policy
 policy_id = telegraf-mapping
 topic_name = telegraf-data